Get THE RACK DEMO

 Probe on the Element, Not in the Tub

 Standard setup puts the probe at the heat source for safety (prevents overheating).
-That's fine for the thermostat's job.
+That is fine for the thermostat's job.
 But you still need to know what temp that produces inside the tub.
 Verify separately.

 One-Time Calibration, Never Rechecked